CSCfi/csc-user-guide/docs/data/Allas/accessing_allas.md

 ## Accessing Allas in the CSC computing environment and other Linux platforms

-Puhti and Mahti servers at CSC support many different command line tools for using Allas, These include
+CSC supercomputers Puhti and Mahti support many different command line tools for using Allas, These include

 * [**a-tools**](./using_allas/a_commands.md) for basic use: (Swift, optionally S3)
 * [**rclone**](./using_allas/rclone.md) providing some advanced functions:** (Swift, optionally S3)